Common Name: mosaic plant

 Winter hardy to USDA Zone 11 where plants may be grown outdoors as creeping ground covers (stems root at the nodes when they touch the ground) in protected locations in shady areas.
 South of USDA Zone 11, this plant should be grown indoors as a houseplant in a peaty or soil-based potting mixture.
 Indoors, it is best sited in bright indirect light (east or north window) or in dappled part sun.
 Avoid direct sun.
 Room temperature should always remain above 55 degrees F. Plants prefer high humidity.
 Withering of leaves may indicate a need for increased humidity.
 One way to increase humidity is with a room humidifier.
 Another was is to set the potted plant on a wet pebble tray and, as the water evaporates, add new water as needed.
 Misting foliage also helps.
 Dwarf forms of this plant can be grown in the humidified atmosphere of a terrarium.
 Water plant soils regularly but moderately during the year.
 Yellowing of leaves may indicate overwatering.
 Pinch off ends of growing stems to shape plants and to promote denser foliage.
 Many growers also pinch off all flower buds as they appear.
 Propagate by stem cuttings.

-Genus name honors Elizabeth and Sarah Mary Fitton who wrote Conversations on Botany published in 1817.
+Genus name honors the sisters Elizabeth and Sarah Mary Fitton (d.1866), authors of Conservations on Botany (1817).

 No serious insect or disease problems.
 Watch for mealybugs, scale and slugs.
 Spider mites may appear.
 Rots may occur if plants are overwatered.
 Susceptible to leaf spots.
 Foliage will scorch in full sun.